Squyr.

 Squyr is a bilateral cryptographic infrastructure for sensitive data — patient records, financial documents, identity proofs.
 Your data never leaves your server unprotected.
 Two locks on every piece of data.
 Both parties hold one key each.

-Both parties contribute key material.
-Neither side can unilaterally decrypt the exchange.
 The primitives are standard: SHA-256, HKDF-SHA256, AES-256-GCM, Ed25519.
-All FIPS 140-2 compliant.
 All published RFCs.
 Compatible with standard identity infrastructure.

 Download Whitepaper ↗Hospitals send patient records over email.
 Lenders exchange tax returns through portals built in 2009.
 Companies store Social Security numbers because "that's how verification works."